 CLOUGH ON CLOUGH

-Old Big 'Ead has been speaking about how his son Nigel is following in his footsteps in football management.
+Back in 2001, Old Big 'Ead spoke about how his son Nigel was following in his footsteps in football management.

-While Clough Senior learned his trade at Hartlepool, Nigel has stepped onto the management ladder at non-league Burton Albion.
+While Clough Senior had learned his trade at Hartlepool, Nigel stepped onto the management ladder at (then) non-league Burton Albion.

 "It's about learning a trade which is a very hard trade to learn.
 It appears to be going alright for him at the moment.
 But football is a very dodgy game, as you well know."